contactandyc/another-c-library/website/ebook/2-timing/index.md

       advance s by one and decrement e by one.
 ```

 Imagine the string "Reverse".
 The `strlen` or length of "Reverse" is 7.
-Subtracting the pointer just after the string from the pointer that points to the beginning of the string, equals 7.
+The difference between the pointer referencing the null terminator and the pointer that points to the beginning of the string is 7.

 ```
 01234567